-I am a student, graduated from department of information science and engineering, Northeastern University of China in 2019.
+I graduated from the department of information science and engineering, Northeastern University of China in 2019.
 My major is automation which focuses on how to minimize the human assistance in a process or procedure by using computer or other equipment.
 Here are several reasons why I want to apply for FBS.

 In the first place, the most essential reasons why I want to study in Japan is that Japan is one of the most advanced country in the world.
 Simultaneously, Japanese scientists is so intelligent that they have been honored with Nobel Prizes several times.
 Osaka University is one of Japan's National Seven Universities and is generally considered one of Japan's most prestigious institutions of higher learning.
-Moreover, I love Japanese culture since I was young, and through the comics and TV operas, I knew a lot about Japan.
-What impressed me most was the beautiful scenery, the politeness and the clean Town.

 In the second place, the Graduate School of Frontier Biosciences (FBS) seeks to understand the underlying principles and mechanisms that decide how a biological system functions.
-I am the students who are different from other applicants since I am an engineer.
 From my perspective, to achieve this goal, non-traditional fields like informatics and engineering must be more incorporated into the life sciences.
 Through this program, I hope I can become proficient in different fields ranging from medicine to engineering in order to become a leader for the next generation of researchers.

 In the third place, I once read an article from the dean of FBS.
-In this article, he says FBS is the place to study “what is life”, which means the researches originate from your curiosity and should follow he passion to solve and understand why things are the way they are.
+In this article, he said FBS is the place to study “what is life”, which means the researches originate from their curiosity and should follow their passion to solve and understand why things are the way they are.
 To some extent, I think the FBS is the place where students can ask the fundamental question in life by doing basic research, which is definitely what I want to do in the future.

 My overall GPA was 86 on the 100 scale, which was the third highest in my class.
 I rank 40 out of 260 in my college.
-Because of my excellent academic performance at university, I was once awarded scholarships at my university.
+Because of my excellent academic performance at the university, I was once awarded scholarships at the university.
 In order to study in Japan, it is imperative for me to study hard at school.
 I have passed N1 test of JLPT in December 2018 and I got 112 points.
-I once joined the TOEFL in March,2019 and got 92 points.
-Because of my good grades that I was mentioned before, I think I am qualified for entering FBS.
+I once joined the TOEFL in March 2019 and got 92 points.
+Because of my good grades that I was mentioned above, I think I am qualified for entering FBS.
 I hope FBS can give me a chance to study “what is life”.